Lead Safe Certification

 How to Certify Your Property

-Applications must be submitted (email send date or postmarked) no later than 90 days after the inspection date.
-Email submissions are preferred.
+Reports must be submitted no later than 90 days after the inspection date.

 There is no fee for application and certification must be renewed every two years from the date of initial certification.